1 - About Lucille

 An indexer sends processed Documents to a specific destination.
 Only one Indexer can be defined; all pipelines will feed to the same Indexer.

-A full indexer configuration has two parts: first, the generic indexer configuration, and second, configuration for the specific indexer used in your run.
-For example, to use the SolrIndexer, you provide indexer and solr config.
+A full indexer configuration has two separate config blocks: first, the generic indexer configuration, and second, configuration for the specific indexer used in your run.
+For example, to use the SolrIndexer, you provide separate indexer and solr config blocks.

 See Indexers for more information about configuring your Indexer.